 Using collar-mounted temperature sensors to generate a dynamic thermal landscape

 The use of collar-mounted temperature sensors allowed us to capture the relative differences in the thermal landscape at the scale of animal movement decisions.
-Although the temperature recorded from these instruments is always higher than the ambient temperature because of the heat generated by the GPS circuitry as well as the animal, we show that the collar-mounted temperature data correlated with ambient temperatures across space and time (as validated from both precise as well as extensive environmental data, even with the variation across seasons, time of day and percent woody cover).
+Although the temperature recorded from these instruments is always higher than the ambient temperature (especially at higher ambient temperatures) because of the heat generated by the GPS circuitry as well as the animal, we show that the collar-mounted temperature data are still well correlated with ambient temperatures across space and time (as validated from both precise as well as extensive environmental data, even with the variation across seasons, time of day and percent woody cover).
 We recognise that a more accurate measure of both ambient temperature and heat incidence can be derived from either distributing a large number of temperature sensors in the landscape (Kinahan et al., 2007b) or from animal-mounted black-globe sensors (Hetem et al. 2007), or both (Shrestha et al., 2012, 2014).
 However, the former is logistically challenging to deploy at the large spatial scales required to capture temperature differences across habitat features.
 The latter is suitable only for animals that are unlikely to damage the delicate instruments.
 Our approach here, therefore, uses an instrument that is now easily included in most commercial GPS tracking collars, thereby enabling the examination of movement strategies as a function of relative ambient temperature conditions.
 We do caution against using such collar mounted sensor data to make inferences about the actual ambient, or the animal’s body temperature.

 The need for water to thermoregulate has management implications